Sher-Chowdhury/codingbee_docs/categories/kubernetes/08_services_nodePort/services.md

 Nodeport is actually rarely used in production, and is mainly used for development purposes only.
 That's because:

 - url endpoint needs to explicitly end with ':{port nubmer}'.
 That looks ugly, doesn't scale well, and keep tracking of lots of pod numbers would be a nightmare.
+- You'll end up using a lot of non-standard ports.
 - all the port numbers requires extra work on the cloud platfrom.